mattbierner/blog.mattbierner.com/_posts/2016-02-08-aggregate-decoding.md

 {% include image.html file="hero.png" %}

-Besides dabeling in postmodernist social commentary, Mr. Morty is quite the infrastructure photography enthusiast, and has been known to indulge in some truly cringeworthy wordplay (characteristic not dissimilar to yours truly).
+Besides dabbling in postmodernist social commentary, Mr. Morty is quite the infrastructure photography enthusiast, and has been known to indulge in some truly cringeworthy wordplay (characteristic not dissimilar to yours truly).

 {% include image.html file="beast-mode.png" %}